ROMS National Junior Honor Society

 ROMS NJHS NOTICE:

-If you are a 6th - 8th grader that received an application to become a member of ROMS NJHS chapter, please keep your completed application until further notice.
-If you have any questions please email firstname.lastname@example.org
+If you are a 6th - 8th grader that received an application to become a member of ROMS NJHS chapter, the NJHS application process will resume in the Fall of the 2020-2021 school year.
+If you have a completed application, you may email it to firstname.lastname@example.org.
+Otherwise, please wait to be notified at the beginning of next school year.

 The National Junior Honor Society strives to recognize the total student - one who excels in all of these areas.